connormcmanigal/Traveling-Salesman-BranchandBoundDFS-StochasticLocalSearch/README.md

 # **Bidirectional Traveling Salesman Problem(TSP)**
-- Shuban Ranganath, Connor McManigal, Peyton Politewicz
+- Shuban Ranganath, Connor McManigal, and Peyton Politewicz

 ## The Traveling Salesman Problem:
 - The bidirectional traveling salesman problem involves finding the most efficient and optimal route that visits a set of nodes and returns to the starting node, minimizing the total traversal cost.